MicrosoftDocs/azure-docs/articles/automation/automation-source-control-integration.md

 Source control Integration allows you to associate runbooks and PowerShell scripts in your Automation account to a GitHub source control repository.
 It provides you with environment where you can easily collaborate with your team, track changes, and roll back to earlier versions of your runbooks.
 For example, source control allows you to sync different branches to your development, test or production Automation accounts, helps promoting code to production environment that has been tested in your devlopment environment.
 You can push code from Azure Automation to source control or pull your runbooks from source control to Azure Automation.
 This article describes how to set up source control in your Azure Automation environment.
 We will start by creating a GitHub repository and walk through configuring Azure Automation to access your GitHub repositories.

->[AZURE.NOTE] Source control supports pulling and pushing [PowerShell Workflow Runbooks](automation-runbook-types.md#powershell-workflow-runbooks) as well as [PowerShell Runbooks](automation-runbook-types.md#powershell-runbooks), [Graphical runbooks](automation-runbook-types.md#graphical-runbooks) are not yet supported.
+>[AZURE.NOTE] Source control supports pulling and pushing [PowerShell Workflow Runbooks](automation-runbook-types.md#powershell-workflow-runbooks) as well as [PowerShell Runbooks](automation-runbook-types.md#powershell-runbooks), [Graphical runbooks](automation-runbook-types.md#graphical-runbooks) are not yet supported.<br>

 There are two simple steps required to configure source control for your Automation Account, and only one if you already have a GitHub account.
 They are:
 ## Step 1 – Create a GitHub repository

 If you already have a GitHub account and a repository that you want to link to Azure Automation, then login to your existing account and start from step 2 below.
 Otherwise, navigate to [GitHub](https://github.com/), sign up for a new account and [create a new repository](https://help.github.com/articles/create-a-repo/).